 This is saying that if you stop taking them, you increase the risk of broken bones increases.
 Ok, this is a bit weird.
 It needs further study.

 In an article titled....'Patients with gout can be cured in primary care.

-But, what is a little...as the article said...."causes 'the worst pain ever experienced' is characteristic of an acute attack" pain when your doctor can bring your blood pressure down.
-Besides, there is another drug to cure the gout.
+But, what is a little pain...as the article said...(it causes the worst pain ever experienced which is characteristic of an acute attack) when your doctor can bring your blood pressure down.

 The ALLHAT Trial